Sailakshmi-09/cloud_enables_IOT_thermal_alert_and_logging_system/README.md

 The project uses ThingSpeak as the IoT cloud platform for:

-1.Real-time temperature data logging.
+* Real-time temperature data logging.
-2.Data visualization through graphs and charts.
+* Data visualization through graphs and charts.
-3.Remote monitoring of temperature values.
+* Remote monitoring of temperature values.
-4.Remote updating of temperature set points.
+* Remote updating of temperature set points.
-5.Alert notifications when overheating occurs.
+* Alert notifications when overheating occurs.

 Project Workflow: